desktop/desktop/.github/CONTRIBUTING.md

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).

-Simply create an issue on the [GitHub Desktop issue tracker](https://github.com/desktop/desktop/issues/new?template=feature_request.md) and fill out the template.
+Simply create an issue on the [GitHub Desktop issue tracker](https://github.com/desktop/desktop/issues/new?template=feature_request.md) and fill out the provided issue template.

 Some additional advice: